top of page

 William F. Stekl

-A life-long resident of Middletown, Connecticut, “Bill” Stekl served as a U.S. Navy Photographer during WWII and thereafter as cameraman and ultimately Chief Photographer for the Middletown Press.
+A life-long resident of Middletown, Connecticut, William “Bill” Stekl served as a U.S. Navy Photographer during WWII and thereafter as cameraman and ultimately Chief Photographer for the Middletown Press.
 He was a member of the National Press Photographers Association; the Connecticut News Photographers Assoc., where he served as president in 1963; and the Connecticut Professional Photographers Assoc.
 He photographed as a stringer for the United Press International and Wide World Photos and was a multiple photo-award winner.
 In 1972, Bill Stekl co-authored, with Evan Hill, a book titled “The Connecticut River”.
 He died in Middletown in 1991.

 1. Phil Selfie w-D4-001May032017-4.jpg